QuixoticSL/JS-Allonge/NOTES.md

 - JavaScript inherited an operator from the C family of languages, the ternary operator.
 It’s the only operator that takes three arguments.
 It looks like this: `first ? second : third`.
 It evaluates `first`, and if `first` is “truthy”, it evaluates `second` and that is its value.
 If `first` is not truthy, it evaluates `third` and that is its value.
 - The ternary operator is an *expression* and not a *statement*.
 - JavaScript always evaluates the expressions for parameters before passing the values to a function to invoke.

+### November 6th 2017 ###
+- Array literals are expressions, and arrays are reference types.
+We can see that each time an array literal is evaluated, we get a new, distinct array, even if it contains the exact same elements.